Geotechnical & Structural Engineers Auckland, Christchurch, Hamilton, Rotorua, Thames, Waikato and Bay of Plenty

-Geotest Group is a geotechnical engineering consultants.
-It was founded by a team with decades of experience in Geotechnical and Structural Engineering in NZ , we have since expanded our service areas including Auckland wide, Hamilton and Rotorua .
+Geotest Group is a geotechnical & Structural engineering consulting.
+It was founded by a team with decades of experience in Geotechnical and Structural Engineering in NZ , we have since expanded our service areas including Auckland wide, Christchurch, Hamilton, Rotorua, Waikato and Thames .
 We provide services to local councils, civil contractors, developers, Architects and Structural Engineers.

 We help our clients deliver quality jobs from day one due to our Engineers’ vast experience in geotechnical site investigation and geostructure design.
 Our engineering teams specialize in geotechnical and structural Engineering.